 If this sounds like fun, keep reading as we dig deeper into the world of design.
 We will discuss the different elements and methods of design and how kids can get started easily.

-Create & Learn also offers fun live online award-winning graphic design classes, designed by experts from Apple and MIT.
+Create & Learn also offers fun online award-winning graphic design classes led live by an expert, designed by professionals from Apple and MIT.
 If you know this is something you want to do and cannot wait to jump in, get started with a live virtual digital art class (grades 1-4), graphic design with Canva (grades 3-6), website design (grades 5-12), or art camps.

-In this post, we will talk about how kids can tap into their creative power and become the best graphic designer they can be.
-We will cover common questions beginners have and provide resources and activities for anyone interested in the world of design.
-Continue reading if you want to learn more!
+Today we'll reveal how kids can tap into their creative power and become the best graphic designer they can be.
+We will cover common questions beginners have, and provide resources and activities for parents and students interested in the world of design.
+Let's learn!
+First things first...

 Can a kid be a graphic designer?